 Many international students who study at post-secondary institutions in Canada plan to stay and gain Canadian work experience.
 Under this program, international graduates could be granted an open work permit for up to three years, permitting them to work for any Canadian employer in any industry.
 Applicants are not required to have a Canadian job offer at the time of application.

 The program is available for a majority of international students, as most public post-secondary institutions are deemed eligible by the federal government for the PGWP program.
-However, like the case of Yescenya, international students who apply to study at a non-degree granting private or vocational college may not be eligible for the program.
-The IRCC website states that the program is available to graduates of public post-secondary institutions, degree programs at private institutions, private post-secondary institutions that implement the same rules as public institutions, and some institutions in Quebec.
+However, international students who apply to study at a non-degree granting private or vocational college may not be eligible for the program.
+IRCC states that the program is available to graduates of public post-secondary institutions, degree programs at private institutions, private post-secondary institutions that implement the same rules as public institutions, and some institutions in Quebec.

 What are the eligibility restrictions for the PGWP program?

-The note on the IRCC website calls for prospective study permit applicants to consult with the intended academic institutions and the provincial ministry of education to determine whether or not their program of study grants eligibility to the program.
+IRCC calls for prospective study permit applicants to consult with the intended academic institutions and the provincial ministry of education to determine whether or not their program of study grants eligibility to the program.